khalilharir/final-alx-project/README.md

 # To Do List App React

-To Do List App React JS by WebStylePress (Add, Edit, Update, Delete, Toggle Tasks)
+To Do List App React JS by Khalil HARIR (Add, Edit, Update, Delete, Toggle Tasks)

 ## How to Use